Angiesemerjian/cse15l-lab-reports/Lab3.md

    The code after:
    ![Image](Screen Shot 2024-05-20 at 4.21.04 PM.png)

+5.Briefly describe (2-3 sentences) why the fix addresses the issue.

+The issue was that in the `filter` method, the elements were not being added correctly.
+They were being added to the end and the beginning, making the ist reversed.
+Erasing the `0` from the index ensures that the element is only added to the end of the list, making the code correct.
 # Part 2 #

 I will be using the `find` command.

-1. Using -name to search for files or directories with a specific name:
+1.Using -name to search for files or directories with a specific name:

-   ---
+[
    `find ./technical -name "example.txt"`

-   ---

-   This command finds the file that is called `"example.java"`
+   This command finds the file that is called `"example.java"`]

-   ---

-   `find ./technical -name "*.java"`
+   [`find ./technical -name "*.java"`

-    ---

    this command finds every file that is a .java file.

-    ---
+   ]

-3. Using -type to search for specific types of files:
+2.Using -type to search for specific types of files:

-   ---

    `find ./technical -type f`

-   ---

    This command searches for regular files within the ./technical directory.
 It's useful when you want to list all files without including directories.

-   ---

    `find ./technical -type d`

-   ---

    This command searches for directories within the ./technical directory.
 It's helpful when you want to list only directories without including files.

-    ---

-5. Using -size to search for files of a specific size:
+3.Using -size to search for files of a specific size:

-   ---

    `find ./technical -type f -size +1M`

-   ---

 This command searches for files larger than 1 megabyte within the ./technical directory.
 It's useful when you need to find large files that may be taking up significant disk space.

-   ---

    `find ./technical -type f -size -10k`

-   ---

    This command searches for files smaller than 10 kilobytes within the ./technical directory.
 It's helpful for finding small files that may be insignificant or can be safely deleted.

-   ---

-7. Using -exec to perform an action on each file found:
+4.Using -exec to perform an action on each file found:

-   ---

    `find ./technical -type f -exec ls -l {} \;`

-   ---

-   his command executes the ls -l command on each regular file found within the ./technical directory, displaying detailed information for each file.
+8.This command executes the ls -l command on each regular file found within the ./technical directory, displaying detailed information for each file.
 It's useful for performing actions, such as listing detailed information or performing operations, on each file found.

-   ---

    `find ./technical -type f -exec grep "search_term" {} \;`

-   ---

   This command searches for a specific term within each regular file found within the ./technical directory using the grep command.
 It's helpful for searching for specific content within multiple files.